 Like most password managers, NordPass can be used either on a freemium model - or purchased with a full premium subscription.
 The free plan differs from the premium version in that users cannot sync their passwords across multiple devices.
 Instead, their passwords are available only on the initial device that they use.
 In addition, the secure password (and note) sharing feature is unavailable unless you pay.

 This limits the versatility and practicality of the freemium version.
 However, it does give consumers the ability to try the service and use it indefinitely on at least one device.

 At a cost of $4.99 for a single month, NordPass is definitely on the pricey side.
 However, these costs do reduce substantially when you commit for a longer period of time. $35.88 for one year is the equivalent of just $2.99 per month.
 And, at a cost of $59.76 for a two-year subscription (the equivalent of $2.49 per month), NordPass can be considered pretty cheap.

-On the other hand, those prices are per-person and NordPass does not currently have a family plan which provides a discount for families that decide to subscribe to the premium version of NordPass.
+On the other hand, those prices are per-person and NordPass does not currently have a family plan with a discount for families that decide to subscribe to the premium plan.
 LastPass, for example, provides the option for six users to enjoy the password manager for just $4 per month - and we hope that NordPass will consider adding this kind of plan to its repertoire in the near future.